Horse gram nutrition facts and benefits

 to horse gram nutrition facts page.
 Horse gram, as the name suggests,

 is commonly used as fodder for horses.
-That is how they get their 'horse

 commonly in the south Indian states.